arm61/pylj/docs/source/particles-and-potentials.md

 plt.rcParams["figure.dpi"] = 100
 ```

-`pylj` describes the system it simulates by three things: the atoms it contains, a pair potential, and the box the atoms are confined to.
-A potential is a formula for potential energy, and a pair potential gives the potential energy of two atoms as a function of the distance between them.
-This chapter introduces each of the three for argon, the atom every later chapter simulates, then builds a simulation from them and adds up its energy.
+A simulation of argon starts from three pieces of information: the mass of an argon atom, the potential energy of two argon atoms as a function of the distance between them, and the size of the box they are in.
+This chapter covers each in turn, then builds a simulation from them.

-Argon is the traditional first system to simulate because its atoms have no bonds, no charge and no shape.
-The interaction of two argon atoms is described well by a single pair potential, and the potential energy of a collection of argon atoms is, to a good approximation, the sum of that pair potential over every pair.
-Molecular dynamics and Monte Carlo themselves can work with any potential energy function of the atomic positions; a sum over pairs is the simplest kind, and it is the only kind `pylj` provides.

 ## The atoms